pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

     - "Visual Basic"
 ---

 Millions of .NET developers can now use their favorite languages and open source ecosystems to build modern, cloud native applications.
 We've added support for C#, F#, and Visual Basic.
 Because .NET Core is available on Windows, Linux, and macOS, you have a choice of platforms to use.
-You can create cloud resources by writing Microsoft .NET Core programs to build and deploy AKS Clusters, Functions, Azure App Services, Virtual Machines, Cosmos DBs, KeyVaults, and much, much more.
+You can create cloud resources by writing Microsoft .NET Core programs to build and deploy cloud resources to a wide variety of clouds, including Azure, AWS, GCP and more.
+On Azure, you can manage resources like AKS Clusters, Functions, Azure App Services, Virtual Machines, Cosmos DBs, KeyVaults, and much, much more.

 ## What Does Pulumi Enable?

-With Pulumi, .NET developers can declare infrastructure using C#, F#, or Visual Basic .NET.
+With Pulumi, .NET developers can create, deploy and manage cloud infrastructure using C#, F#, or Visual Basic .NET.
 This results in increased productivity for developers because they can use the features of their IDEs such as auto-completion, error checking with red markers, build error messages, refactoring tools, and package managers.
 Developers can reference any NuGet library compatible with .NET Core 3.0.

-Operators can use the Pulumi CLI or CI/CD integrations to maintain and version infrastructure in a repository resulting in predictable and reliable deployments.
+Operators can use the `pulumi` CLI or CI/CD integrations to maintain and version infrastructure in a repository resulting in predictable and reliable deployments.
 Regardless of your cloud architecture, whether it includes containers, serverless function or static websites, Pulumi lets you build modern, reliable, and scalable applications.
 Your pipeline is part of your product.

-You can accomplish all of this without having to learn a DSL or script CLI commands.
+You can accomplish all of this without having to learn a JSON or YAML DSL or script low-level CLI commands.
 With Pulumi, developers and operators have a shared foundation for building modern applications.

 ## How Pulumi .NET Works